 - Evidence-Based Practice for Telemental Health

-It is universally recognized among professional organizations and experts that informed consent for telemental health treatment requires certain items in addition to those needed for in-person therapy.
-What is not universally recognized is a specific list of informed consent items that are needed, however.
+It is clear that informed consent for telemental health treatment requires certain items in addition to those needed for in-person therapy.
+What is not entirely clear, however, is a specific list of the special informed consent items that are needed.

 ACA’s Code of Ethics, Section H, includes specific items that are required for informed consent in distance counseling.
 The American Telemedicine Association’s Practice Guidelines for Video-Based Online Mental Health Services also contains some specific information on what is needed in telemental health informed consent.